keylime/keylime/GOVERNANCE.md

 The Keylime community adheres to the following principles:

-- Open: Keylime is open source, advertised on [our website](https://Keylime.io/community).
+- Open: Keylime is open source.
 - Welcoming and respectful: See [Code of Conduct](CODE-OF-CONDUCT.md).
 - Transparent and accessible: Changes to the Keylime organization, Keylime code repositories, and CNCF related activities (e.g. level, involvement, etc) are done in public.
 - Merit: Ideas and contributions are accepted according to their technical merit and alignment with